 What You Should Know About Debt Consolidation

 Debt consolidation is a plan that combines all of your unpaid debts into a single monthly payment.
 This is usually achieved through a debt consolidation loan.
-A consolidation loan is used to clear your total debts and then requires you to make monthly refunds to the consolidator in place of your numerous creditors.
+A consolidation loan will reduce the balances to zero on the accounts included then requires you to make monthly payments to the loan company in place of your numerous creditor.

 Consolidating Your Loans Simplifies Your Debts